Suzuki Carry: Complete Guide

 - Power: Even at 50 hp, the Carry struggles on steep grades when loaded.
 Highway driving at 60+ mph can feel strained.
 Read our honest take in daily driving a kei truck.

-- Ride comfort: The leaf-spring rear suspension is stiff when the bed is empty.
+- Ride comfort: The leaf spring rear suspension is stiff when the bed is empty.
 Expect a bouncy ride without payload.

-- Rust: Japanese salt-belt trucks can have significant frame and body rust.
-Inspection before purchase is critical — see our pre-purchase inspection checklist.
+- Rust: Japanese salt belt trucks can have significant frame and body rust.
+Inspection before purchase is critical.
+See our pre purchase inspection checklist.

 - Safety: No airbags, minimal crumple zones, and thin doors.
 These are not highway cruisers.
 Review NHTSA safety standards to understand what these trucks lack.